TeknooSoftware/states/README.md

 License
 -------
-State is licensed under the MIT License - see the licenses folder for details.
+State is licensed under the 3-Clause BSD License - see the licenses folder for details.

 Installation & Requirements
 ---------------------------